wgu-opensource/osmt/README.md

 OSMT optionally supports role-based access, with these roles:
 - **Admin**: an OSMT user with an admin role can change RSDs and Collections in any way.
-- **Curator**: an OSMT user with a curator role can update but not create RSDs and collections.
-This role is for someone who would publish and unpublish RSDs and Collections
+- **Curator**: an OSMT user with a curator role can create RSDs and Collections.
+This role is for someone who would upload and create RSDs and Collections.
 - **Viewer**: an OSMT user with a viewer role is a logged-in user who can not make modifications to RSDs or Collections.

 | Behavior                                | Curator Role | Admin Role |